ragng-dohng/cse15l-lab-reports/lab-4-report.md

 ![image](https://user-images.githubusercontent.com/111631103/224889503-0b62973a-1219-4a13-a34e-681d1599cf32.png)

 ### Quick Thoughts
-Overall, the specific tasks were made more efficient with the use of `<Tab>` to autofill for the filenames which also decreases chances of mistypo's.
-Also, navigating with the `<up-arrow>` and/or `<down-arrow>` to go through previously executed commands expediate the processes.
+Overall, the specific tasks were made more efficient with the use of `<Tab>` to autofill for the filenames which also decreases chances of mistypo.
+Also, navigating with the `<up-arrow>` and/or `<down-arrow>` to go through previously executed commands expediated the process.
 I also used `<Ctrl>` + `<C>` to discontinue my mis-typed commands running.
 And of course copy-and-paste was quintessential.